suryakarmakar/nodejs-programming/README.md

 });
 ```

-something more interesting happens — because Node.js does NOT wait for I/O operations.
+Something more interesting happens — because Node.js does NOT wait for I/O operations.

+--

-3. Offloading to libuv (Non-blocking I/O)
+3. Offloading to libuv (Non-blocking I/O):

 Node.js uses libuv, a C library, to handle non-blocking operations.